-Pelvic organ prolapse (POP) or genital prolapse is the term used to describe what happens when pelvic organs like the uterus, bladder or rectum slip down from their normal anatomical position and either protrude into the vagina or press against the vaginal walls.
+Pelvic organ prolapse is the abnormal descent or herniation of the pelvic organs from their normal attachment sites or their normal position in the pelvis.
+The pelvic structures that may be involved include the uterus (uterine prolapse) or vaginal apex (apical vaginal prolapse), bladder and anterior vagina (cystocele), and/or rectum and posterior vagina (rectocele).
 The pelvic organs are normally supported and kept in their original position by muscles and ligaments of the pelvic floor.
 When there is damage or weakening of these supporting structures, these organs are pushed down towards the vaginal opening.

 Genital Prolapse symptoms vary according to the degree of severity of the prolapse and also depending on which organs have changed position.
 In addition, different women may report different symptoms for similar clinical presentations.
 The most common findings are: